PrismLauncher/prismlauncher.org/src/wiki/help-pages/Loader-mods.md

 You can drag and drop more mods into the view, just like any other folder.
 The mods also have a check box next to them, which allows you to temporarily disable them.

 Clicking "Download mods" you can download mods from Modrinth and CurseForge

-# Core mods

-Some older versions of Minecraft Forge stored the 'core mods' -- mods that can modify the game code directly, in a special folder.
-For those versions, this page will show up along the Mods page.
-It is functionally identical to the Mods page, but shows a different folder.